troy-lab/ssca-graph-analytics/README.md

 # Semi-Supervised Spectral Clustering

-This implements semi-supervised spectral clustering by Ding et al.
+This implements semi-supervised spectral clustering by Ding et al. (the sigma portion).
+Due to errors in their paper, the spectral clustering follows Ng et al.

-## Errors

-Similarity graph is not necessarily symmetrical - needs adaptation.

-Time complexity upper bounds is really O(n^3) for large K (as K approaches N, you can no longer use a sparse graph).
+# Data
+Data for this program is in ./data, or can be loaded by sklearn and the functions in ssca.py